 Should your garage door encounter wind it cannot handle, it is likely to buckle or even get pulled out of the frame.
 This will not only damage the door, but also the frame and potentially your property.
 This damage could be intensified if the wind is accompanied by rain, as you could come home from work to a garage that is without a door, and completely flooded.
 If this happens, you could end up with thousands of dollars’ worth of damage to your home along with increased monthly insurance premiums.

 So that’s why it’s so important to ensure your garage door is fit for purpose.

-Our advice is that the right new garage door installation for you should match where you live – the more exposed you are to high winds – the higher-rated door you need.
+Our advice is that the right garage door for you should match where you live – the more exposed you are to high winds – the higher-rated door you need.

 However, whilst safety is paramount, we know you will have a budget to work to.
 The higher the wind rating, the higher the cost of an overhead door.
 So, if you are on a budget, do take the time to ensure you are only buying the level of door you need.

-Here at A Better Garage Door Inc., we specialize in overhead door installation and garage door sales.
-If you’re reading this, and you need some help with a garage door, then we’ve got good news – there’s no need to stick garage door installers near me into Google.
+Here at A Better Garage Door, we specialize in overhead door installation and garage door sales.
+If you’re reading this, and you need some help with a garage door, then we’ve got good news – there’s no need to stick "garage door installers near me" into Google.
 We’re already here!